dotref/paper-machine/README.md

 Clone the repo, then follow the steps below.

-### To bring up the services (Database and Backend) in the docker compose file.
+### To bring up the application (frontend, backend, and DB) in the docker compose file:
 Install Docker (and/or Docker Desktop).

-Naviagate to the `backend` directory and run the command below.
+In the root directory, run the command below.
 Reload is on, so saved changes to the backend will automatically be applied (no need to rebuild)
 ```
 docker-compose up --build
 ```

+### To run the application

+Visit `localhost:3000`

 ### To access MinIO console